-The 180 mile / 290 kilometer ride through California’s Central Valley, a very sparsely populated agricultural area, didn’t take very long.
-Tourist always say that The Netherlands are so “flat”, but this vast area had an almost alienating emptiness.
-The only changes were the crops: tomatoes, olives, grains and pistachio’s.
+The 180-mile / 290-kilometer ride through California’s Central Valley, a very sparsely populated agricultural area, didn’t take very long.
+Tourists always say that The Netherlands is so “flat”, but this vast area had an almost alienating emptiness.
+The only changes were the crops: tomatoes, olives, grains and pistachios.

 This alienation was enhanced by the fact that after El Rio Villa you enter The County of Yolo.
 They numbered county roads rather them give them “proper” names: the North-South roads increase west to east from 41 to 117 and the East-West roads increase north to south from 1 to 38A, and then from 151 to 161.
 Consequently, the exit signs just mention “Road 31” without giving a clue where you’d actually be going.
 As soon as you hit the Yolo and Colusa County line near Hershey, you go back to normal with the Yolo County Line Road (no joke!).

-Due the blistering heat – well over 104F / 40C en route – it wasn’t really sensible to stay out of the car for a prolonged period of time.
-Therefore, not much was done except a short stroll along the main street of Red Bluff and to the bridge over the Sacramento river.
+Due to the blistering heat – well over 104℉ / 40℃ en route – it wasn’t really sensible to stay out of the car for a prolonged period of time.
+Therefore, not much was done except a short stroll along the main street of Red Bluff and to the bridge over the Sacramento River.

 We combined them with a couple of thirst-quenching beers from Eureka’s Lost Coast Brewery.
 We tried their Great White, a Belgian-style unfiltered white beer with a hint of citrus and coriander, as well as the crisp Tangerine Wheat beer that benefits from the unusual but very refreshing tangerine citrus kick.
 Too bad that we didn’t come across Lost Coast when we stayed in Eureka…